How to Hire an Apprentice Without the Hassle

 At MIGAS our rates are clear and packaged into each easy-to-understand invoice that aligns with the apprentice's pay cycle.

 Once the apprenticeship/traineeship role requirements are determined, we will provide you with a comprehensive service rate quotation to highlight all inclusions and additional service options.

 MIGAS has been operating in Australia since 1988.
 We employ apprentices and place them with your company.
 We work with household names like Shell's QGC Business, Origin Energy, Austrak, BHP, Bengalla Mining Company, Jaybro, and Roadtek, as well as successful privately owned small businesses.

-We have offices and apprentice networks throughout Australia in Brisbane, Queensland, Sydney, New South Wales, Melbourne, Victoria, Adelaide, South Australia, Perth, Western Australia, and more.
+We have offices and apprentice networks throughout Australia in Queensland, New South Wales, Victoria, South Australia, and Western Australia.

 At MIGAS, diversity is more than a pledge; it is the foundation of what we do.
 We are committed to equality and celebrate diversity in all areas, including race, gender, sexual orientation, religion and ethnicity.
 We can assist with diversity quotas if required.

 We are an Equal Opportunity Employer who welcomes applications from Aboriginal and Torres Strait Islander people.
 MIGAS promotes a diverse working culture in which everyone is treated fairly and respectfully.